Welche Arten von Feuchtesensoren gibt es und wo werden sie eingesetzt?

 Humidity sensors/transmitters have a wide range of possible applications:

-• Room humidity sensors are used as surface-mounted or flush-mounted devices to monitor the humidity in interior rooms such as offices, hotels or conference rooms
+• Room humidity sensors are used as surface-mounted or flush-mounted devices for monitoring humidity in indoor spaces such as offices, hotels or conference rooms

-• In the outdoor areas they are often used in combination with temperature sensors - to protect buildings from moisture damage
+• In outdoor areas, they are often used in combination with temperature sensors - to protect buildings from moisture damage

-• High rooms (e.g. greenhouses, galleries or museums) can easily be protected with the help of pendants- or flush-mounted-humidity sensors (for installation in suspended ceilings)
+• You can easily monitor high rooms (e.g. greenhouses, galleries or museums) using pendulum or flush-mounted humidity sensors (for installation in suspended ceilings)

-• Duct moisture sensor are designed for the precise measurement of humidity (and temperature) in air ducts or fans, e.g. in refrigeration, air conditioning, ventilation or clean room technology
+• Duct humidity sensors are designed for the precise measurement of humidity (and temperature) in air ducts or fans, e.g. in refrigeration, air conditioning, ventilation or clean room technology

 Room humidity sensors: well-being and performance